SteelCodeTeam/Metallics-Arts/README.md

 ## **Final Notes 🚀**

-We really love Lego and blits works!
-PLEASE go to their mod pages and play with it!
+We're huge fans of Lego and blits works!
+We highly encourage you to visit their mod pages and give them a try!

-Obviously read all Brandon Sanderson's books.
-All Brandon books are really good.
+And don't forget to read all of Brandon Sanderson's books.
+They're truly amazing reads.

-When the mod is finished, we will update to 1.20.x, but we cannot ensure the continuity of the project later.

-### You can find us in our discord guild: https://discord.gg/YHqMTRYAMT
+We have big plans for the mod, but there are only a few people on the project, so bigger updates take a lot of time.
+We know we're going to port it to version 1.20.x, and we know we'll be adding single player features. **Please be patient!**

+#### **Stay Connected with Us**

+Join our Discord guild to stay in touch and receive updates: https://discord.gg/YHqMTRYAMT

+Also you can check our new website: **NOT YET** :)